Cupprum/seatchecker/README.md

 ## How to work on the project:

-Short descriptions and set of commands to get started.
+This section contains short descriptions and set of commands to get started.

 ### Logic
 The whole logic is basically a golang program.